High Flight: Musical adaptations

 Singer Al Jarreau paid brief homage to "High Flight" by using the closing lines in the bridge of his 1983 song "Mornin'".

-Phill Driscoll, a trumpet player, Christian artist, and singer, has also performed the poem in song.
-In his rendition of the song, he alludes to being caught up to be with God.

 The American composer James Curnow was commissioned by the Graduates Association of Tenri High School Band in Nara, Japan to write a piece for concert band in honour of the 50th anniversary of its association.
 The piece is entitled Where Never Lark or Eagle Flew with the subtitle "Based on a poem by John Gillespie Magee Jr." In 2012, the Australian composer Daniel Walker was commissioned by North Sydney Boys High School to compose a piece for the school's centenary celebrations.
 This composition, 'Through Footless Halls of Air', which was written for choir and symphonic winds, features the poem in the lyrics.

 British composer Jonathan Dove included the poem in his 2009 oratorio There Was a Child, written as a memoriam to Robert Van Allen, who also died at the age of nineteen.
 It has also been set by British composer Nicholas Scott Burt as a short motet and dedicated to the choir of Rugby Parish Church.

-In 2011, Emmylou Harris wrote and recorded a song, "Darlin' Kate", dedicated to her late friend, Kate McGarrigle, which included the lines, " As you slip the surly bonds of earth and sail away..."
+In 2011, Emmylou Harris wrote and recorded a song, "Darlin' Kate", dedicated to her late friend, folk singer-songwriter Kate McGarrigle, which included the lines, " As you slip the surly bonds of earth and sail away..."

 In 2014, Canadian composer Vince Gassi composed a piece for concert band entitled Chase The Shouting Wind.